 Frequently asked questions

-JCVI advises the following people can get a free COVID-19 vaccine this spring:
+JCVI advises the following people can get a free COVID-19 vaccine:

 When will the vaccine be available?